threadhead/scoutz/README.md

 * Devise - authentication
 * Cancan - authorization
 * Carrierwave - uploads
-* queue_classic - bucking the trend with this one
+* delayed_job - the ole' standby
+* sextant - will be in rails 4, let the goodness roll for 3.X
+* exception_notification - hard to beat free excpetion emails